bennyp85/sit320-advanced-algorithms/module 4/module-four-tasks.md

 ## 8. Finalize
 - Make any necessary revisions based on tutor feedback.
 - Ensure that all parts of the task are completed and tested.

+## Strategy Pattern

+**Definition**:
+The Strategy Pattern defines a set of algorithms, encapsulates each one, and makes them interchangeable.
+It lets the algorithm vary independently from the clients that use it.

+**Components**:
+1. **Strategy**: This is an interface common to all supported algorithms.
+It declares a method for executing an algorithm.
+2. **ConcreteStrategy**: This class implements the `Strategy` interface, providing the actual implementation for the algorithm.
+3. **Context**: Uses a `Strategy` to execute the algorithm.
+It contains a reference to a Strategy object and may define an interface that lets Strategy access its data.

+**Advantages**:
+- Enables a client to choose from a family of algorithms without altering the code that uses the algorithm.
+- Encapsulates the algorithm from the code that uses it.
+- Promotes adding new algorithms or changing existing algorithms without altering existing code.

+**Use in SIT320 — Advanced Algorithms: Trees**:
+- Different methods to balance trees (like AVL and Red-Black Trees) can be strategies.
+- Various rotations (left, right, left-right, right-left) are strategies to balance individual nodes.
+- The strategy pattern can be used to implement these algorithms and rotations in a way that is interchangeable and independent from the client code.